-Having said that, though, it doesn’t mean that if you go to Tulum you will get covid, by all means.
+Having said that, though, it doesn’t mean that if you go to Tulum you will get sick, by all means.

-It’s all about using the necessary precaution, which are very clear and simple to follow:
+It’s all about using the necessary precautions, which are very clear and simple to follow:

 - Choose hotels that follow the covid cleaning and occupancy requirements